tancred423/discord-bot-website/SETUP.md

 3. Update the bot configuration at `/public/config.json`:
    - Set your actual bot invite URL in `inviteUrl`
    - Set your support server invite URL in `supportServerUrl`
-   - Update `serverCount` with your current server count
    - Customize `description`, `permissions`, `links`, etc.

 4. Run the development server: